anthrax3/fortress/README.md

-# fortress.windsor
+# Fortress Windsor

-A leaner meaner version of Castle.Windsor
+A leaner meaner version of Castle Windsor

 | Build |